ChrisCherng/to-do-list/README.md

 To perform any manipulation of the spreadsheet, including adding data, deleting data and amending data, the [gspread API](https://docs.gspread.org/en/latest/#) has been utilised.

 The manipulation required to extract the relevant overdue and upcoming information in the Summary View is performed within the code with the help of the [datetime API](https://docs.python.org/3/library/datetime.html).

+The user does not have access to the underlying Google Sheet.
+This ensures that the data cannot be changed except through the use of the application, maintaining data integrity.

 ![Screenshot of the underlying Google Sheets document](/assets/images/googlesheet.png)